Andr3yg/ADSI_andreyg/contexto.md

 Google Asistant: I wanna know something about you...
 Do you like Java?

-Andrey: NOOOOOU, what do you say that.
+Andrey: NOOOOOU, why do you say that.
 Java is worst there is.
-Who does use Java in 2021 to kick out from this world?
+Who does use Java in 2021 to kick out it from this world?

 Google Asistant: I have Java Code into me :(